timvisee/barbapappa/docs/specs/money.md

 - `updated_at`: the time this model was last updated at

 ### Bank accounts
-Each economy has a list of banking accounts.
+The global application, economies and users may have a list of banking accounts.
-A bank account might be an IBAN number or a PayPal reference.
+A bank account might be an IBAN number, a PayPal reference or something else.

-It is required to add bank accounts for some payment services.
+It is required to add bank accounts, because it's used for some payment services.

 When adding a manual payment option, an IBAN that should be used must be specified.
 When adding a PayPal payment option, an PayPal reference that should be used must be specified.

-Banking accounts aren't visible to regular users, unless it must be shown to the user because a payment is made.
+Banking accounts aren't normaly visible to regular users, unless they've added the account themselves, or if the banking information is required for a payment because a user has to transfer money.

+A bank account may be part of the following contexts:
+- application: global application account, for global payment providers
+    - `economy_id` and `user_id` are `null`.
+- economy: accounts for payment services in an economy
+    - `economy_id` is not `null`, `user_id` is `null`.
+- user: accounts added by a user for payments
+    - `economy_id` is `null`, `user_id` is not `null`.

 #### Bank account model
+`bank_account`:
 - `id`: index
-- `economy_id`: reference to an economy
+- `economy_id`: optional reference to an economy
+- `user_id`: optional reference to a usk
 - `name`: display name
 - `type`: account type
     - 1: `IBAN`: an IBAN account